 This mediator, a professional dispute resolution professional, trained and referenced by the Courts of Appeal, will help the players to renegotiate their contract.

 Sport Mediators currently receives many calls for, in most of the cases, anticipate and find, upstream, compromises but also the first amicable solutions to the current situation.

 It is certain that Mediation takes a new dimension in the concern of all the actors of Sport because of the world upheavals in the organization of the sporting events having a fundamental impact in the Economy of Sport.

 The proposal of Sports Mediators is to help natural and legal persons engaged in sport to anticipate the problems that arise from the current situation.

-Sport Mediators: At your disposal during this crucial period for the Sports World and the Sport Economy of tomorrow.
+Sports Mediators: At your disposal in this crucial period for the Sports World and the Sports Economy of tomorrow.

-Professional mediator (judicial or conventional) in sport - mediation trainer - and Lawyer based in Bordeaux.
-Passionate about Padel and Tennis, he is regularly appointed by clubs, associations or sportsmen to settle disputes amicably before any trial.
-For Padel Mag, it reviews monthly news on conflict resolution and mediation.
+Professional sports mediator (judicial or conventional) - mediation trainer - and lawyer based in Bordeaux.
+Passionate of Padel and Tennis, he is regularly appointed by clubs, associations or sportsmen (ves) in amicable settlement of disputes before any trial.
+For Padel Mag, he reviews monthly news on conflict resolution and mediation.